celiason/huebase/README.md

-# Here's the readme
+# Color database for birds

 ## Motivation
-I have been working on a project using thousands of reflectance spectra to understand bird color evolution.
-The spreadsheets were getting huge and I decided I wanted to try my hand at creating and working with a SQL database.
+I have been working on a project using thousands of reflectance spectra my colleagues and I measured over the last several years.
+I'm using information on the bird's color that we can extract from spectra to better understand why birds have certain colors and how they have changed over time.
+The spreadsheets were getting huge, so I decided I wanted to try my hand at creating and working with a database.
 The flavor I chose to use was `PostgreSQL` and I've been excited about the `SQLalchemy` package in `python` that let's me interact with the database.

 ## Database schema
 Here's a look at the way I've setup the database: